evanx/sub-push/README.md

     return logger;
 }, {});
 ```
-where logged errors are specially handled e.g.:
+where logged errors are specially handled i.e. a slice of the `stack` is logged e.g.:
 ```
 [
   "error",